sicajc/LAB-612-Recommended-PS/README.md

 2. Super-Scalar OoO RISC-V processor with F-extension

-3. Full Hardware Accelerator Design with Memory Hierarchy and Processor on FPGA
+3. AI Accelerator Design with Memory Hierarchy and Processor on FPGA (Eyeriss,ShiDianNao,Gemmini) etc....

 4. Multi-Core Processors with Shared memory system and memory controller